MannyNe/Tiles/README.md

 # Tiles
-Graphics trial using the GLUT library C++
+Graphical design using the GLUT library C++

 This code uses the GLUT library for graphical manipulation.
-To run this code, you have to have the glut library installed on your system or possibly download the library manually then link it onto your preferred IDE.
+I set up the code to run without encountering problems (Tested on Visual Studio 2019), and it should work.
+But just in case it didn't, download and link the GLUT AND GLEW libraries manually on your system.

-If you use visual studio, you could use the following link to set GLUT up: https://youtu.be/HKGJrzAuTvU
+You could use this tutorial on how to link your IDE with the libraries: https://youtu.be/HKGJrzAuTvU